Cooking Class Questions

 If you are late or traveling by taxi, please let us know in advance, and meet us in front of Tinpresso Coffee Shop.

 Is this a vegan or vegetarian cooking class?
-What if I am celiac, or have another allergy?
+What about allergies?

 We are especially proud of our vegetarian and vegan recipes, and often host guests with special dietary needs.
 If you are gluten intolerant, or have another special request, we only ask that you notify us in advance.